Neurocritical Care Fellowship

 The Division of Neurocritical Care at UT Southwestern is jointly supported by both the departments of Neurosurgery and Neurology & Neurotherapeutics.
-We have seven primary faculty members and several secondary faculty members from neurointerventional, neurosurgery, anesthesia, surgical and pediatric critical care.
-We provide clinical care at the NeuroICU at Zale Lipshy Neuroscience Center and Parkland Memorial Hospital.
+We have six primary faculty members and several secondary faculty members from neurointerventional, neurosurgery, neuroanesthesia, surgical, and pediatric critical care.
+We provide intensive care at both the Neuroscience Intensive Care Unit (Neuro ICU) at Zale Lipshy Pavilion—William P. Clements Jr. University Hospital and Parkland Memorial Hospital.

-The New Parkland Hospital will open in the summer of 2015 with 862 single patient rooms and a dedicated, 12-bed NeuroICU with adjacent CT imaging capacity.
-Both ICUs are equipped with the latest Philips© Intellivue monitors, bronchoscopy procedure carts, Sonosite© portable ultrasound, non-invasive cardiac output monitoring, surface/intravascular cooling techniques and video laryngoscopy with Glidescope©.
+Both ICUs are equipped with the latest Philips© Intellivue monitors, bronchoscopy procedure carts, Sonosite© portable ultrasound, noninvasive cardiac output monitoring, surface and intravascular cooling techniques, and video laryngoscopy with Glidescope© and McGrath©.

-The curriculum represents a typical training pathway in our fellowship but adjustments can be made to better serve a candidates career goals.
-Qualified fellows will have the opportunity to become Assistant Instructors their second year of fellowship.
+This represents a typical training pathway in our fellowship but adjustments can be made to better serve a candidate's career goals.

 Education and Didactics

-We have weekly didactic conferences attended by faculty, fellows, residents and NP/PAs which include journal article exchange, lectures on neurological and general critical care, interesting case presentations and M&M. Procedural skills are developed first with simulation for central venous cannulation, arterial cannulation, non-invasive ventilation, endotracheal intubation and bedside critical care ultrasound.
+We have weekly didactic conferences attended by faculty, fellows, residents, and NP/PAs which include journal article exchange, lectures on neurological and general critical care, debates, interesting case presentations, and M&M. Procedural skills are developed first with simulation for central venous cannulation, arterial cannulation, non-invasive ventilation, endotracheal intubation, and bedside critical care ultrasound.
 Training in EVD and intracranial monitor placement is supported by the Neurosurgery department.
-Fellows are expected to take part in monthly ICU quality improvement (QI) meetings and learn to develop their own QI projects.
+Fellows are expected to take part in monthly ICU quality improvement meetings and develop their own Quality Improvement projects.

 Salary is very competitive nationally and is commensurate with PGY-5 and PGY-6 training levels.
-The cost of living in Dallas is well below the median for large, metropolitan cities in the U.S. Fellows are given a generous yearly educational allowance for attendance of national meetings and extra-curricular training.
-A total of 15 days (3 weeks) of vacation time are given per year.
-Additional medical, dental and retirement benefits are available as well.
+Fellows are given a generous yearly educational allowance to attend national meetings and extra-curricular training.
+A total of 15 days (three weeks) vacation time are given per year.
+Additional medical, dental, and retirement benefits are also available.

 How to Apply

 We participate in the Neurocritical Care Fellowship Match Program via the SF Match and receive applications via the Central Application System (CAS).
-For inquiries about the application process, fellowship positions listed outside the match or any questions about our program please email email@example.com (Associate Fellowship Director) and firstname.lastname@example.org (Fellowship Administrative Assistant).
+For inquiries about the application process, fellowship positions listed outside the match, or any questions about our program, please email Stephen Figueroa, Fellowship Director, or Regina McGary, Fellowship Administrative Assistant.

 Cyrus Dastur, M.D.
 (University of California - Irvine) – Assistant Professor, Director of Neurocritical Care

 Aashish Patel, D.O.
-(Phoenix, AZ) – Private Practice
+(JFK Medical Center) – Private Practice

 Bappaditya Ray, M.D.
 (University of Oklahoma) – Assistant Professor

 Fazeel Siddiqui, M.D.
-(Southern Illinois University) – Assistant Professor
+(Southern Illinois University) – Fellowship in Neurointerventional Stroke

 Ishwara Sankara, M.D.
 (University of Utah) – Assistant Professor